tenryuu177/ProjectDivaPicoController/README.md

 # How to build:
 Choose between the press fit and the M3 threaded version and print all parts.
-The buttons don't require any post-processing when printed with 0.1mm layers they are smooth enough as is.
+The buttons don't require any (or only minimal) post-processing when printed with 0.1mm layers they are smooth enough as is.
 Print the buttons with low infill so that they stay lightweight and more transparent.
 I choose to give them all different infill patterns similar to their symbol.

 I used the following settings: